 GeneCards Summary for TFAP2A Gene

-TFAP2A (Transcription Factor AP-2 Alpha (Activating Enhancer Binding Protein 2 Alpha)) is a Protein Coding gene.
-Diseases associated with TFAP2A include branchiooculofacial syndrome and ectopic thymus.
-Among its related pathways are Neural Crest Differentiation and Apoptosis and survival Caspase cascade.
+TFAP2A (Transcription Factor AP-2 Alpha) is a Protein Coding gene.
+Diseases associated with TFAP2A include Branchiooculofacial Syndrome and Ectopic Thymus.
+Among its related pathways are Corticotropin-releasing hormone and Wnt signaling pathway (KEGG).
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is TFAP2E.

 UniProtKB/Swiss-Prot for TFAP2A Gene